V4Fire/Client/src/components/super/i-block/state/README.md

 even if the route does not have the stage value initially.
 This can provide a more consistent navigation experience, especially when using "back" navigation.

+### Fields

+#### ssrRendering

+If set to false, the component will not render its content during SSR.

+In a hydration context, the field value is determined by the value of the `renderOnHydration` flag, which is stored in a `hydrationStore` during SSR for components that have the `ssrRenderingProp` value set to false.
+In other cases, the field value is derived from the `ssrRenderingProp` property.

 ### Getters

 #### hook